Lose your fear of treatment with “Sleep Dentistry”

 How do I get started?

-Call a treatment coordinator at Peachtree Oral and Facial Surgery to discuss your sedation options with our doctors.
+Call a treatment coordinator at Peachtree Oral and Facial Surgery to discuss your sedation options with our doctor.